-- Diarrhea, which is often bloody
+- Diarrhea, which is often bloody.

-- Abdominal pain, cramping or bloating
+- Pain, cramping or bloating in the stomach area.

-All forms of HUS — no matter the cause — damage the blood vessels.
-This damage causes red blood cells to break down (anemia), blood clots to form in the blood vessels and kidney damage.
-Signs and symptoms of these changes include:
+All forms of hemolytic uremic syndrome damage blood vessels.
+This damage causes red blood cells to break down, called anemia.
+The condition also causes blood clots to form in the blood vessels and, in turn, damage the kidneys.

-- Extreme fatigue
+- Extreme tiredness.

-- Unusual bleeding, such as bleeding from the nose and mouth
+- Unusual bleeding, such as bleeding from the nose and mouth.

-- Confusion, seizures or stroke
+- Confusion, seizures or stroke.

-- High blood pressure
+- High blood pressure.

 When to see a doctor

-- Unusual bleeding
+- Unusual bleeding.

-- Extreme fatigue
+- Extreme tiredness.

 Seek emergency care if you or your child doesn't urinate for 12 hours or more.